lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#contents)

-If an unhandled error occurs in your RCS scripts, depending on the script, it may result in a malformed or blank screen in IDM admin UI, an unnecessarily detailed error message sent to the client side, and no debug information in the RCS logs.
+If an unhandled error occurs in your RCS scripts, depending on the script, it may result in a malformed or blank screen in the UI, an unnecessarily detailed error message sent to the client side, and lack of debug information in the RCS logs.

-Therefore, you should wrap your code with a `try/catch` block, send custom error messages to the logs output, and, potentially, throw a custom exception.
+Therefore, you should wrap your code with a `try/catch` block, send custom error messages to the logs output, and potentially throw a custom exception.

 For example: